 The first year that you run your business is going to be one of the most stressful of your life.
 One study of 326 members of Business Networking International (BNI) found 28% of entrepreneurs felt moderately to strongly burned out.
-If you want to succeed as an owner, then you need to beat those odds.
+If you want to run a successful business, then you need to beat those odds.
 Here are five tips you can follow to reduce your stress levels and run your business successfully.

 1. Identify services that you can outsource.

-As a business owner, you are in charge of everything from cybersecurity on the company website to human resources hiring and firing.
-The more you can outsource to a reliable partner who is an expert in their field, the less you have to worry about.
+As a business owner, you are in charge of everything from cybersecurity on the company website, to getting any relevant software you are going to need (for example, if you are going to be starting a sportsbook, this payperhead software may be a good option), to human resources hiring and firing.
+Successful business owners outsource to reliable partners who are experts in their field, reducing their workload and things to worry about.

 2. Set clear goals for growth.